POlLLOGAMER/Network-of-Occurrences/README.md

 I'm good, and you?

 ## In summary
 This is a model with a revolutionary architecture called (NoO) that combines dictionary vocabulary and the neural network, two techniques that have been around for a long time but when we put them together we get the best of both worlds.
+This technique can help developers create new generative text models with this method.